Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05_Set_Up_Zettelkasten_Obsidian_and_Zotero_7.md

 1. **Create a folder** named "ZEKA" → **Create inside the folder "ZEKA" the folders** "SOURCE_NOTES" and "ZETTEL"
 2. **Community plugins → Browse → Zotero Integration by mgmeyers → Install → Enable**
-3. **Open Zotero Integration Settings → Enable "Open the created note after import"**
+3. **Open Zotero Integration Settings → enable "Open the created note after import"**
 4. **Open Zotero Integration Settings → set the "Note Import Location" to "ZEKA/SOURCE_NOTES"**
 5. **Document all settings in your CHANGELOG**